smartmind-team/thanosql-editor/README.md

 ## Usage

-It serves esm as well as cjs, and this component is available in both module environments.
+It serves esm, and this component is available in both module environments.

-> [!WARNING]
-> **thanos.worker.js is not working yet**, so you can see the error about workerPath.

 1. At first, you must set EditorProvider as parent component about Editor Component.